Uranium Mining and Milling

 - Currently, the CNSC employs over 800 full-time staff who ensure the safe operation of nuclear facilities, including uranium mines and mills.

-- the only operating uranium mines and mills are located in northern Saskatchewan.
+- At this time, the only operating uranium mines and mills are located in northern Saskatchewan.

 How is the uranium mining and milling industry regulated?